SolePera/solepera.github.io/index.md

 <p>
 Sole remains the co-PI in the ongoing NSF-funded project <a href = "https://cast.boisestate.edu/"> CAST (Child Adaptive Search Tool)</a>.
 She is part of an <a href = "https://www.fab4.science/"> international and interdisciplinary group of researchers</a> interested in advancing research pertaining to information retrieval systems that can support education.</p>
 <p>
 Prior to joining TU Delft, Sole (a native of Argentina) completed Ph.D. in Computer Science at Brigham Young University in 2014.
-She joined the Computer Science Department at Boise State University as an Assistant Professor in 2014, where she was promoted to Associated Professor with Tenure in 2019.
-While at Boise State, she was the co-director of the <a href = "http://piret.info/">People and Information Research Team (Piret)</a> alongside  <a href = "https://md.ekstrandom.net/">Dr. Michael Extrand</a>. </p>
+She joined the Computer Science Department at Boise State University as an Assistant Professor in 2014, where she was promoted to Associate Professor with Tenure in 2019.
+While at Boise State, she was the co-director of the <a href = "http://piret.info/">People and Information Research Team (Piret)</a> alongside  <a href = "https://md.ekstrandom.net/">Dr. Michael Ektrand</a>. </p>

 <p><p><b>Research Interests:</b> <p>Information Retrieval, Information Access, Web Search, Recommender Systems, User Modeling, Readability, Natural Language Processing, Machine Learning, Artificial Intelligence, Databases, System Analysis.</p></p></p>
  <br>